autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

   - _Borrow_: CDP Owner borrows Auton from CDP against collateral.
 Constraint checks are applied:
     - the amount borrowed must not exceed the _borrow limit_ for the deposited collateral value
     - the _principal_ debt must meet the _minimum debt requirement_
-    - the borrowing does not make the CDP meet the _liquidation condition_.
+    - the borrowing does not decrease the CDP collateralization ratio below the _minimum collateralization ratio_.

       The Stabilization Contract calls the Supply Control Contract to mint the borrowed Auton amount to the CDP Owner.